 SCREEN: To be provided by the authors - Screen capture movie of the FPLC software as talent uses the FPLC’s Continuous flow mode.
 Then talent places the dRI flow cell in Purge mode during the overnight flush.
 Authors, please upload this screen capture to your project page.
 TEXT (video editors, please show for first sentence): FPLC = fast protein liquid chromatography

+When beginning the flush, gradually ramp the flow rate to prevent "column shedding" effect caused by a sudden change of pressure in the column [1].
 Turn the purge off before beginning sample runs.
-When beginning the flush, gradually ramp the flow rate to prevent "column shedding" effect caused by a sudden change of pressure in the column [1].

-SCREEN: To be provided by the authors - Screen capture movie of the FPLC software as talent turns the purge off before beginning sample runs.
-Then talent gradually ramp the flow rate to flush avoiding a sudden change of pressure in the column.
+SCREEN: To be provided by the authors - Screen capture movie of the FPLC software as talent gradually ramp the flow rate to flush avoiding a sudden change of pressure in the column.
+Then talent turns the purge off before beginning sample runs.
 Authors, please upload this screen capture to your project page.

 Check system cleanliness by lightly tapping the tubing downstream of the column to release accumulated particles [1].
 Observe the signal in the 90 degree detector on the front-panel display of the MALS instrument.
 Verify that the peak-to-peak noise is no more than 50 to 100 microVolts [2].
+Also verify that the RI signal is stable to less than 1x10-7 RIU [3].

 CU: Tubing as talent lightly taps it downstream of the column.

-CU: MALS instrument display showing a peak-to-peak noise is no more than 50 to 100 microVolts.
+CU: MALS instrument display showing peak-to-peak noise is no more than 50 to 100 microVolts.

+CU: RI instrument display showing RI signal stable to within 1x10-7 RIU.

 Perform a ‘blank’ injection to verify that the injector is clean of particles.
 A ‘blank’ is simply the running buffer, prepared in a fresh, sterile vial [1].

-CU: Blank vial as talent loads it onto the machine.
+CU: Blank injection as talent loads it onto the machine.

 If the particle peak is no more than 1 milliliter in volume and no more than 5 milliVolts above baseline, then the system is ready for samples [1].
 Otherwise, perform additional blank injections until clean, or perform maintenance to clean the injector [2].